 Before grading, and consistent with maintenance of other training support areas at the BSTRC, a SWPPP would be prepared in accordance with the Construction General Permit.
 The SWPPP would include best management practices for erosion and sedimentation controls, including techniques to diffuse and slow the velocity of stormwater.
 In addition, as part of the Grading Plan, an Erosion Control Plan would be prepared to include standard erosion control measures to reduce potential impacts (e.g., soil loss and sedimentation) during grading.
 A Notice of Intent would be submitted to the Regional Water Quality Control Board.
 The MCAS Yuma Range Management Department would oversee implementation and enforcement of the SWPPP.
 The application of water-permeable dust palliative would not generate additional runoff to adjacent areas.
 Therefore, there would be a negligible indirect impact to water resources.
-Implementation of the No-Action Alternative would not change existing water resource conditions.
-Therefore, implementation of the Proposed Action or No-Action Alternative would have a negligible impact to water resources.
+Implementation of the Proposed Action or No-Action Alternative would have a negligible impact to water resources.
 Accordingly, water resources is not carried forward for detailed analysis in this EA.